-I was pregnant with my second child when I typed the words “How to make extra money as a teacher” into Google and found the website TeachersPayTeachers.com (or TpT).
+After years of teaching, I had started to feel that raising a family and teaching full-time were incompatible.
+When I was pregnant with my second child, I typed the words “How to make extra money as a teacher” into Google and found the website TeachersPayTeachers.

 TeachersPayTeachers also allows educators to adapt to new conditions in the classroom.
 Teachers are often told about changes in curriculum right before the start of a new school year.
-A lesson with accompanying activities and integrated technology may have been aligned with standards yesterday but isn’t today.
+A lesson with accompanying activities and integrated technology may have been aligned with standards yesterday, but now isn’t today.
 Individualized Education Plans (IEPs) often necessitate that teachers change lesson plans or include supplemental materials to better meet the needs of a variety of learners — something the major publishing houses have attempted to do more in recent years but not to the degree of TeachersPayTeachers.

-If TeachersPayTeachers had not kept me collaborating with other educators and current trends, I believe I would have pursued another career.
-Instead, I learned how to code, market and design products for my own TpT store using my own research.
-I literally bought myself (and other teachers) time and loved it.
+If TeachersPayTeachers had not kept me collaborating with other educators and up on current trends, I believe I would have pursued another career.
+Instead, I learned how to code, market and design products for my own store using my own research.
+I bought myself (and other teachers) time and loved it.